 We get a lot of questions about where to buy boudoir lingerie.
 However, please keep in mind that buying properly fitted boudoir lingerie is much more important than the brand or store name.
 That being said, here are a few shops we love:

-- Pinned Up Bras: Run by the fabulous Lisa Szeto, Pinned Up is a mobile lingerie boutique that comes to you!
+- Pinned Up Bras: We highly recommend you start here.
+Run by the fabulous Lisa Szeto, Pinned Up is a mobile lingerie boutique that comes to you!
 Lisa is an expert in fit and sizing, so you can be confident that you’re wearing the right piece for your body.
-If you don’t know where to start when it comes to boudoir lingerie, we highly recommend you start here.
+She will do measurements and a complete fitting for you that will likely change your life.
+So if you don’t know where to start when it comes to boudoir lingerie, we definitely suggest seeing a professional who can help you learn what shapes, fabrics and classic pieces look the most flattering on you.
+Plus it’s just fun!

 - Victoria’s Secret: We have a love-hate relationship with this infamous lingerie icon, located at Westfield Valencia Town Center.
 So we’re going to break it down.
 If you have a proportionate/balanced frame and easily fit in standard store sizes, then it’s worth a visit.
 However, most of us aren’t standard, and we want to capture what makes your body stand out.
 That’s why we suggest getting a fitting at a boutique, or by someone who has been in the business for a while.
 That being said, it’s a great place to get to know lingerie if nothing else.
 If you’re not sure how different styles fit your perfectly unique body, then grab one of everything and try them all on, girl.